 What do I need to apply to law school?

 The LSAT, or Law School Admission Test, is the exam each student takes before applying to law school.
 Law schools rely heavily on this test score; take it very seriously.
-Do not block plan this when you study!
-Take the time to really understand all the components.
-It’s suggested to take at least 6 months to study.
-Remember, the higher the score, the better ranked school you will get into.
+There are several options to study.
+Please talk to Doug, Mike and Gretchen about their strategies as they are different.
+It all depends on you as the test taker and you study habits.
+With that said, take the time to really understand all the components.
+Remember, the higher the score will dictate admittance to a higher ranked school and higher financial aid.

 - When you register for the LSAT, you will be asked to upload a picture.
 This picture must match the ID you bring to the testing center on test day.
 For example, don’t upload a picture of you in a hat and sunglasses.